What to Expect When Starting an Inbound Marketing Campaign

 The hardest thing for clients to wrap their heads around is the time it takes to get an inbound marketing campaign in full swing.
-While everyone is looking for instant gratification for their marketing ROI, we like to remind our clients that time is an investment.
-We make sure to set expectations early on that inbound marketing isn’t a quick fix, but rather a long-term solution.
+While everyone is looking for instant gratification for their multifamily marketing ROI, we remind our clients that time is an investment.
+We set expectations early on that inbound marketing isn’t a quick fix, but rather a long-term solution.

-Let’s say a multifamily property is looking to create buzz during lease-up for three months.
+Let’s say a multifamily property wants to create buzz during lease-up for three months.
 A full-funnel inbound approach may not be ideal for this short-term need.
-A social media marketing strategy may be a better fit for this quick fix.
-However, if they’re looking to maintain a marketing strategy that identifies prospective residents, targets content to them, and creates a steady lead nurturing system — inbound marketing may be the ticket.
+A social media marketing strategy may better fit this quick fix.
+However, if they want to maintain a marketing strategy that identifies prospective residents, targets content, and creates a steady lead nurturing system — inbound marketing may be the ticket.

 Inbound marketing is built on steps that can’t be skipped or left out of your strategy.
-A ramp-up period for inbound may take the entire three months that the multifamily property above wanted for simply heavy promotional marketing.
+A ramp-up period for inbound may take the three months that the multifamily business above wanted for simply heavy promotional marketing.